andre-st/wahoo-utils/README.md

 ## Disclaimer

 1. Programs and information offered here are not official from Wahoo, but purely a private project
 2. Use this project at your own risk.
-You are solely responsible for what you do.
 Following these instructions may
 	- void your warranty
 	- damage your device
 	- cause unexpected issues
-4. Programs here are all still in their early stages, not tested everywhere, not particularly optimized or fault-tolerant, not translated into English at all points.
+4. Programs here are all in their early stages, not tested everywhere, not particularly optimized or fault-tolerant, not translated into English at all points.